vstirbu/writethelirycs/README.md

 ~~Put the GitBook inside a Docker container and deploy on Kubernetes~~

-Encourage similar efforts at other Write the Docks conferences!
+Encourage similar efforts at other Write the Docs conferences!